A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Results

-The numerical results for the comparison are shown in Table \ref{tab7}. \emph{First}, similar to the results in T2DM setting, the percentages of the true BG measurements that are captured in the 2-stdev bands with the MSG model are higher than the ones obtained for the ICU-MM by using the constrained EnKF algorithm. \emph{Second}, the point estimators in the MSG case exhibit comparable, or improved, accuracy in comparison to the ICU-MM: MSE and MPE are also smaller for the MSG model except for patient 4.
-These results show that with a relatively simple model, we are able to reach the same, or better, accuracy in forecasting BG behavior than a more physiologically based high-fidelity model, with a larger number of unknown model parameters. \emph{Third}, the confidence bands that we use to quantify possible high and low values of BG level could provide better results.
-The improved accuracy of the MSG model in terms of uncerainty forecasting may be related, in part, to the fact that the model we use is inherently stochastic, and fits the stochastic fluctuations to data; in contrast in the ICU-MM provides uncertainty bands only through the ensemble of solutions which are a product of the algorithm used to fit the data, and not inherent to the model itself.
-Once again, this improved forecast and uncertainty accuracy is indeed a crucial tool in making decisions regarding future BG levels of ICU patients.
+\emph{Second}, the confidence bands that we use to quantify possible high and low values of BG level could provide better results than ICUMM.
+Compared to ICUMM, the improved accuracy of the MSG model in terms of uncertainty forecasting may be related, in part, to the fact that the model we use is inherently stochastic, and fits the stochastic fluctuations to data; in contrast, ICUMM provides uncertainty bands only through the ensemble of solutions which are a product of the algorithm used to fit the data, and not inherent to the model itself.
+On the other hand, these 2-stdev bands contain only slightly larger number of BG measurements with mean-variance model compared to MSG model.
+Even though mean-variance model provides better results with respect to this evaluation metric, it gives larger RMSE and MPE and much smaller correlation between the BG measurements.
+Besides, the mean-variance model does not provide any physiological understanding of the system.

+In summary, a comprehensive comparison of MSG model with a more complex physiology-based mechanistic model and a simpler data-driven model suggests that the MSG model, a mechanistic model with small number of parameters, works at least as good as, if not better than, these models in representing BG behavior and forecasting future BG levels in the ICU setting.